Priyanshujindal/ChatAssistant.ai/README.md

 ### 🎨 **Modern UI/UX**
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
-- **Dark/Light Mode**: Toggle between themes with persistent settings
+- **Dark/Light Mode**: Toggle between themes with a floating button at the top right
 - **Smooth Animations**: Elegant transitions and micro-interactions
 - **Accessibility**: WCAG compliant with keyboard navigation and screen reader support